-For residents in the categorical path, a large amount of time will occur on the general medicine wards and in the ICUs.
+For residents in the categorical path, a large proportion of time will occur on the general medicine wards and in the ICUs.
 Rotations on inpatient subspecialty consult services will bolster residents’ experience with acutely ill, complicated medical patients.
 In the third year, residents will participate in a hospitalist rotation that will allow them to optimally prepare for that career path.
 Residents will have 12 weeks of elective time over their three years during which they can choose to participate in research projects, and our residents are highly successful at completing research projects.

 Residents in the categorical path will also spend approximately 1/3 of their time in the ambulatory setting.
 In addition to continuity clinic, residents will rotate through a variety of community-based clinics and have ample exposure to outpatient diagnoses.

 Our prelim Track is designed to provide a broad internal medicine experience to residents who will be pursuing non-medical training.
-A preliminary resident schedule is very similar to a categorical resident schedule, in order to model the well-rounded, diverse experience of our categorical trainees.
+A preliminary resident schedule is very similar to a categorical resident schedule, in order to model the well-rounded, diverse experiences of our categorical trainees.
 As such, prelims will rotate through medicine wards, ICUs and subspecialty consult services.
 Prelims will not have continuity clinic but will have excellent outpatient exposure during dedicated ambulatory blocks.